Stretching - why should I?

 Overcoming and preventing sports injury

 If you are involved in the health & fitness industry, whether it be participating in your favourite sport, coaching, training or just keeping fit, you will know how annoying and debilitating a sports injury can be.
-In reality, when you have a sports injury you are actually losing on two fronts.
-Firstly, you are losing simply because your body has been hurt and now needs time and care to repair itself.
+In reality, when you have a sports injury you are losing on two fronts.
+Firstly, you are losing because your body has been hurt and now needs time and care to repair itself.
 And on top of this, you are also losing the time you could have been putting into training and improving your sporting ability.

 The cold, hard facts